tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-06-10-quotebacks.md

 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 Note how the quote becomes nicely styled - but also preserves the context of where I found it in a predictable way.

+[Install Quotebacks in the chrome store here](https://chrome.google.com/webstore/detail/quotebacks-quote-the-web/makakhdegdcmmbbhepafcghpdkbemach/) or find out more at [quotebacks.net](https://quotebacks.net/).

 ## Why Quotebacks